kaapstorm/pregnant_justice/src/04_ectopic.rst

 terminated as soon as possible.
 Preferably with medication, but surgery if necessary."

 "Right.
 Of course.
-But she didn't seek any medical advice."
+But that woman didn't seek any medical advice."

 "Yah, that's right."